 Of the 675 mentees that started the CC program, a total of 61 (9.08%) dropped out and did not progress throughout the course of the entire program.
-The risk screening tool’s 32 items were evaluated which risk item was most associated with dropping out from the program.
-Youth with the risk factor that dropped were compared to youth that did not drop out that also possess the risk factor.
+The risk screening tool’s 32 items were evaluated to determine which risk items were most associated with dropping out from the program.
+We subsetted the data by dropout status (i.e., completed versus dropped out) and then calculated the proportion of youth in each of these categories who displayed each risk factor.

-To predict odds of dropout, three multiple logistic regression models were fit to assess predictors of dropping out of CC.
+To predict odds of dropout using the summed risk scores, three multiple logistic regression models were fit to assess predictors of dropping out of CC.
 Youth dropout out from the program (dropped = 1) was regressed on summed risk scores and all control variables.
 Model 1 assessed the entirety of the risk scale (All risk).
 Model 2 assessed the environmental risk subscale (Environmental risk).
 Model 3 assessed only the individual risk subscale (Individual risk).
 Adjusted odds ratios (OR) and 95% Confidence Intervals (CI) were computed for all three models.

-Accurately predicting youth that dropped out of the program was also of interest.
-Risk measure thresholds and the ability to classify dropout are assessed by analyzing an adjusted Area Under the Curve (AUC) of the Receiver Operating Characteristics (ROC) curve.
-The adjusted AUC ROC curve analysis analyzes the model’s capabilities to correctly classify which youth will drop and stay in CC, after controlling for session and demographic variables.
+The accuracy of the resultant logistic regression models were examined.
+Risk measure thresholds and the ability to classify dropout were assessed by analyzing an adjusted Area Under the Curve (AUC) of the Receiver Operating Characteristics (ROC) curve.
+The adjusted AUC ROC curve analysis analyzes each model’s capabiliy to correctly classify which youth dropped out of CC.

 Analytic approach for modeling attendance

 Campus Connections program staff recorded attendance each week of the 12-week Campus Connections program.
 Instances in which the participant did not arrive to CC were marked as absent.
 If the participant arrived late, they were marked present.
 Of participants who did not drop from the program, the median days absent was 1 day (Skew = 2.05; M = 1.70, SD = 2.09).
-The risk screening tool’s 32 items were evaluated which risk item was most associated with being absent from the program.
-Youth with the risk factor that dropped were compared to youth that were absent zero days, one day, and two or more days.
+The risk screening tool’s 32 items were evaluated to determine which risk items were most associated with being absent from the program.
+We subsetted the data by number of days absent (i.e., absent zero days, one day, and two or more days) and then calculated the proportion of youth in each of these categories who displayed each risk factor.

 Three Poisson regression models were used to assess the risk of absenteeism (max days absent = 11) with the predictor risk scores.
 An offset term was created to account for one session in Spring 2016 that experienced a snow day during the course of the program.
 This session was cancelled, and no make-up day was available for youth participants.
-For this specific session, the offset was set to ten for the session with a snow day because the max amount of days missed was ten.
+For this specific session, the offset was set to ten for the session with a snow day because the max amount of days missed was ten, for all others, the offset was set to 11.

-Similar to the previously mentioned logistic regression models, Model 4 assessed the entirety of the risk scale, Model 5 assessed the environmental subscale, and Model 6 assessed the individual risk subscale.
+Similar to the previously mentioned logistic regression models for dropout, Model 4 assessed the entirety of the risk scale, Model 5 assessed the environmental subscale, and Model 6 assessed the individual risk subscale.
 An adjusted incident rate ratio (IRR) of being absent from CC and corresponding 95% CIs were calculated.

 Results